 Robolights

-Robolights is an incredible lights display built by Kenny Irwin, Jr. in front of his property located at Granvia Valmonte.
+Robolights is an incredible light display built by Kenny Irwin, Jr., in front of his property at Granvia Valmonte.
 Strings of Christmas lights covering surreal sculptures will make you appreciate Kenny’s works.
-Four acres for his property were transformed into this strange and bright wonderland.
-The best time to come over to Robolights is during Christmas time when Kenny turns the lights on.
+Four acres of his property were transformed into this strange and bright wonderland.
+The best time to come over to Robolights is when Kenny turns the lights on at Christmas.
 Irwin generally offers open hours during the holidays where the public can drop by.
-However, on lean months, prospective guests may book an appointment or check it out from the road.
+However, prospective guests may book an appointment on lean months or check it out from the road.
 Donations from guests are highly encouraged to help Kenny keep adding to his works and make Robolights look more awesome.

 The cocktails

-Mid-century style and Polynesian cocktails seem to go hand in hand for tiki enthusiasts, will feel quickly at home in Palm Springs.
+Mid-century style and Polynesian cocktails seem to go hand in hand for tiki enthusiasts and will feel quickly at home in Palm Springs.
 If you are in Palm Springs to chill out with friends and acquaintances or to relax in a resort, the good news is that you never have to go far to have a nice cocktail.
-The oldest of them all is named Tonga Hut, which also serves food.
+The oldest is named Tonga Hut, which also serves food.
 Toucan’s Tiki Lounge, a gay nightclub with a tiki milieu, is also within the area.
-Bootlegger Tiki sits behind Ernest Coffee Co. and offers an extensive menu of unique tiki concoctions to choose from while enjoying it in an intimate, red-lit space.
-For a wider selection of cocktails, Truss & Twine has some of the most composed cocktails to offer in Palm Springs.
+Bootlegger Tiki sits behind Ernest Coffee Co. and offers an extensive menu of unique tiki concoctions while enjoying it in an intimate, red-lit space.
+For a wider selection of cocktails, Truss & Twine has some of the most composed cocktails in Palm Springs.
 It might not sound like it, but the Game Changer, a cocktail with the combination of gin, lime, cucumber, and other citrus fruits, is readily refreshing and is the perfect answer to a hot summer.